The stability manifold of local orbifold elliptic quotients: Wall-crossing in mathcal D

 \begin{proposition} Let $\alpha\in R\cup \Delta_{im}$ be a positive root.
 If $\alpha$ is a real root, there exist a $\tau_0$-semistable spherical sheaf in $\sB$ of class $\alpha$.
 If $\alpha$ is imaginary, there is a one-parameter family of semi-rigid $\tau_0$-semistable sheaves in $\sB$ of class $\alpha$.
-If $\alpha$ is primitive, we can replace semistability with stability. \end{proposition}
+If $\alpha$ is primitive, the same statement holds with stability instead of semistability. \end{proposition}

 \begin{proof} By Theorem \ref{thm_CB_indecomposables}, there exists a $\tau_0'$-semistable sheaf $E'$ on $X$ of class $\alpha$.
 Let $E\coloneqq \iota_*(E')$ be the indecomposable sheaf in $\sB$ obtained by pushing forward $E'$.
 The sheaf $E$ is $\tau_0$-semistable: since $E$ is supported on $X$ then so must be every subsheaf $S\subset E$.
 This implies that $S=\iota_*S'$ for some $S'\in\Coh(X)$.
 Then, $S$ destabilizes $E$ if and only if $S'$ destabilizes $E'$.